Homage to the Blessed One, the Worthy One, the Highest Self—Enlightened One!

 “Monks, one Dhamma when developed as a meditation, when developed thoroughly, leads to the turning away and dissenchantment from samsara, leads to non—attachment, cessation, ending, higher knowledges, to the realization of the four noble truths and the gaining of Nibbana.”

-“Dhamma” — The word has many meanings, but in this context means “theme”.
+“Dhamma” — The word has many meanings, but in this context means “subject”.

 “Samsara” — Never ending cycle of re—birth and death.